danielledc/peoplewebapp/README.md

 The library page is the page displaying all issues a user is entitled to read.
 A high level step by step description of the functionality is as follows:

 1. Check if an article query string is appended, meaning a subscriber is trying to access a deep link (see Deep Links below for more info).
 If there is one appended, STOP and redirect to content page with query string appended, otherwise go to step 2.
 2. Make an ajax call to php authentication file (https://auth.people.com/getTicket.php) which returns authentication token in JSON format.
-If there is no authentication token (meaning a status "401" or "503" is returned), STOP and redirect to subscription form, otherwise go to step 3
+If there is no authentication token (meaning a status "401" or "503" is returned), subscriber is not logged in, so, STOP, and redirect to subscription form, otherwise go to step 3
 3. If there is an authentication token, use Adobe's API to check if there is already an entitlement token set (getEntitlementTicket()).
 If there is, use that token, otherwise set the token, using Adobe's API (setEntitlementTicket(authtoken)) to the one returned in step 2.
 4. Check if there is a deep link cookie (see Deep Links below for more info).
 This cookie is set if a user tries to access an article via a deep link but is not logged in first.
 If there is a cookie present, STOP and redirect to content page with query string appended, otherwise go to step 5
 5. Make an ajax call to php file (https://auth.people.com/ajaxEntitlements.php) which returns all entitlements, and other useful subscriber info, in JSON format.